 Crump's power continued after World War II but it began to wane when returning veterans were unwilling to accept the dictatorial methods of machine bosses like Crump.

 Crump fought a losing battle against organized labor in Memphis.
 Crump lost prestige in the Senate race of 1948.
 He referred to Estes Kefauver as being like a pet raccoon and Kefauver capitalized upon this by saying that while he might be a pet raccoon he was not Boss Crump's pet raccoon.
 Someone gave Kefauver a coonskin cap which he wore to the delight of crowds.
 Kefauver won the Senate race handily, with Crump's candidate coming in as a poor third.

 Crump tried a comeback in 1952.
 Gordon Browning was running for governor again.
 Crump was supporting Frank Clement.
 Crump however was no longer writing paid political advertisements.
 Nevertheless the Clement organization publicized some Crump comments about Browning:

-Frank Clement beat Browning by 47 thousand votes but Crump's friend and political ally, Kay Dee MacKellar, lost the Senate race to Representative Albert Gore, the grandfather of the Albert Gore elected vice-president in 1992.
+Frank Clement beat Browning by 47 thousand votes but Crump's friend and political ally, Kay Dee MacKellar, lost the Senate race to Representative Albert Gore, the grandfather of the Albert Gore who was elected vice-president in 1992.
 On October 16, 1954 Edward Crump died of a heart ailment at age 80.

 For the story of other political bosses and their machines see Bosses